-American student Otto Warmbier released by North Korea
+American student Otto Warmbier released by North Korea is in a coma

 , during which North Korea accused him of committing "hostile acts" against the regime at the urging of a purported member of a church in his home state of Ohio, a secretive university organization and the CIA.

-He was found guilty and sentenced to 15 years hard labor.
+Warmbier was found guilty and sentenced in March 2016 to 15 years hard labor.
+It was the last time he was seen publicly.

 "Otto's detainment and sentence was unnecessary and appalling, and North Korea should be universally condemned for its abhorrent behavior.
 Otto should have been released from the start," said US Sen. Rob Portman, who represents Warmbier's home state of Ohio.
 "Fred, Cindy, and the Warmbier family have been remarkably strong throughout this ordeal.
 Over the last 18 months, they have had to endure more than any family should have to bear."